vitejs/vite/docs/plugins/index.md

 ### [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/tree/main/packages/plugin-react)

 - Uses esbuild and Babel, achieving fast HMR with a small package footprint and the flexibility of being able to use the Babel transform pipeline.
+Without additional Babel plugins, only esbuild is used during builds.

 ### [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc)